Smartico Help Center

 Suspending online creatives

-Popups and inbox messages can be suspended in some cases.
+Popups, inbox messages and mini-games can be suspended in some cases.
 Usually, it's done on the screens where the user shouldn't be interrupted from the main process, e.g., on the Deposit page or while completing a KYC form.

 // Disabling popups